 The bunker suppliers are responsible for issuing eBDNs in compliance with SS648 standards (the local bunkering standard) and typically inform receiving ships in advance of their intention to use the digital process.
-To facilitate this, supplier representatives typically bring device(s), such as tablet(s), to assist with the digital documentation process.
+To facilitate this, suppliers will send a unique link or device to the receiving vessel for the Chief Engineer/Master to complete the bunkering documentation electronically, with no requirement for any personnel to go onboard the receiving vessel.